nagyjozsef314/BoltFieldExecutors/README.md

 This is a BOLT5 (Symfony 5.4) extension.
 The role of the extension is to provide classes which are modifying field(s) values.

 As a use case, we can mutate one field's or a field collection's value(s) before saving a content type.
+The processor classes used are meant to encrypt the field values using sodium library's features.

 To initiate the mutations we can use a Symfony standard subscriber like below: